Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/README.md

 This project is designed to provide a dynamic and interactive web application that displays real-time Dublin Bikes station occupancy information along with weather updates and predictive analytics.
 By integrating data from JCDecaux (DublinBikes) and OpenWeather APIs, the application provides users with a comprehensive view of bike station statuses and anticipated occupancy trends.

+- [ ] add the architecture of the application

 ## Group Members

+- [ ] add the each one's github page
 - Jian, Xinchi
 - Kavanagh, Alex
 - Tully, Mark